pivpn/pivpn/README.md

 **Windows/Mac**: Download the [WireGuard GUI app](https://www.wireguard.com/install/), import the configuration and activate the tunnel.

 **Linux**: Install [WireGuard](https://www.wireguard.com/install/) following the instructions for your distribution.
-Now, create the /etc/wireguard folder and prevent anyone but root to enter it (you only need to do this the first time):
+Now, as root user, create the /etc/wireguard folder and prevent anyone but root to enter it (you only need to do this the first time):
 ```
-# mkdir /etc/wireguard
+mkdir -p /etc/wireguard
-# chown root:root /etc/wireguard
+chown root:root /etc/wireguard
-# chmod 700 /etc/wireguard
+chmod 700 /etc/wireguard
 ```
 Move the config and activate the tunnel:
 ```
-# mv whatever.conf /etc/wireguard/
+mv whatever.conf /etc/wireguard/
-# wg-quick up whatever
-[...]
-#
+systemctl start wg-quick@whatever
 ```
-Use `wg-quick down whatever` to deactivate the tunnel.
+Run `systemctl stop wg-quick@whatever` to deactivate the tunnel.

 **Android/iOS:** Run `pivpn -qr` to generate a QR code of your config, download the Wireguard app [Android link](https://play.google.com/store/apps/details?id=com.wireguard.android) / [iOS link](https://apps.apple.com/it/app/wireguard/id1441195209), click the '+' sign and scan the QR code with your phone's camera.
 Flip the switch to activate the tunnel.